pierrepo/mdner/README.md

 Generate json files for spaCy NER and text files containing titles and descriptions of our MD datasets available [here](https://sandbox.zenodo.org/record/1171298).

-### Generate text files

-Launch the generation of text files :
+Launch the generation of text files and json files :

 ```
 python3 scripts/generate_annotation.py